memflow/memflow-registry/README.md

 - Ease of Distribution: Simplifies the process of installing and updating memflow plugins across different environments.

-- Security: Plugins can be cryptographically signed before the upload and validated on the client that is downloading the plugin.
+- Security: Plugins are cryptographically signed before uploading and validated on the client by the end-user.

 ## Getting started